 These steps will be present on all 4 open water dives.

 Once in the water, you will perform a controlled descent, either using a descent line or by following a sloping bottom contour.
 After descending to a maximum of 12 meters/40 feet, you will complete a trim check, clear a partially flooded mask, and recover and clear your regulator as the underwater skills.
-You’ll also of course get a chance to explore the dive site with the instructor before ascending and finishing the dive.
+When you’ve completed your skills, you’ll get a chance to explore the dive site with the instructor and get more comfortable being underwater before ascending and finishing the dive.

 Open Water Dive 2: